dlstreamer/dlstreamer/docs/source/dev_guide/how_to_contribute.md

 # How to Contribute

-Here you will find some basic practices we follow in our development
+Learn more about some basic practices in the development process of DL Streamer:
-process:

 :::{toctree}
 :maxdepth: 2